MichaelKetchel/waifu-panel/README.md

 pnpm --filter @waifu-panel/web dev
 ```

 Launches Vite on `http://localhost:5173`.
 The submission page is wired to the API (`VITE_API_BASE_URL` defaults to `http://localhost:3000`).
-Submission flow currently expects an image URL placeholder; upload support arrives later.
+Attendees can upload images directly or fall back to a hosted image URL.

 ## Build & Test